Divorce in the Second Half: Over 50

 If I am assigned a part of my spouse’s pension plan, can I take “early retirement” under his plan?

-Yes.
 Under what is known as a Qualified Domestic Relations Order (QDRO), a non-employee spouse receives a part of the employee-spouse’s pension plan as if it were her own.
-When the spouse qualifies for benefits, the pension plan administrator sends the payments directly to her.
+When the spouse qualifies for benefits, the pension plan administrator sends the payments directly to her (or him).
 A non-employee spouse has the same rights under the pension plan as the employee-spouse, including early retirement.
+Assume one receives what is called a separate-interest QDRO… Under that form of benefit if one takes benefits early, they are actuarially reduced.
+Consult with a lawyer as well as a financial advisor to get advice given the complexity in this area of the law.

 Is the non-employee spouse entitled to “survivor benefits” under the employee spouse’s pension plan?